• Home

 Dr. Robin Stern

-Robin Stern, Ph.D., is the Co-founder and Associate Director for the Yale Center for Emotional Intelligence and an Associate Research Scientist at the Child Study Center at Yale.
+Robin Stern, Ph.D., is the Co-founder and Senior Advisor to the Director, Yale Center for Emotional Intelligence and an Associate Research Scientist at the Child Study Center at Yale.

 Quick Links